Gabriel Mead Tooker

 Gabriel Mead Tooker (December 12, 1839 – December 11, 1905) was an American lawyer and clubman who was prominent in New York Society during the Gilded Age.
+He was a member of Mrs. Astor's list named the "Four Hundred".

 Early life

 Tooker was born on December 12, 1839, in New York City.
 He was the third of seven children born to John F. Tooker (1807–1849) and Mary A. (née Mead) Tooker (b.
 1811), who married in 1835.
-His maternal grandfather was William Mead of Greenwich, Connecticut.
-He was the uncle of Anna Tooker Best, who was also prominent in New York and Newport society.
+His maternal grandfather was William Mead of Greenwich, Connecticut, and his brother-in-law was Col. Clermont Livingston Best.

+He was the uncle of Annie Livingston Tooker Best, wife of Elizur Yale Smith of the Yale family, and were prominent in New York and Newport society.
+Her husband was the son of Wellington Smith, one of the world's largest paper manufacturer at the time, and was proprietor of a horsing estate that was later sold to William Douglas Sloane.

+Annie was a protegee of Mrs. Astor and Mrs. Stuyvesant Fish.
+She had Gladys Vanderbilt of the Breakers and Countess Beroldingen at her debutante party in New York, and was personally invited to Mrs. Astor gala at the Beechwood Estate.
+She was also announced by her son, John Jacob Astor IV, who later perished on the Titanic, and was a member of The Four Hundred during the Gilded Age, along with her cousin Charlotte Tooker Warren.

-He graduated with an A.M. degree from Columbia College in 1859 and a LL.B. degree in 1861.
+Tooker graduated with an A.M. degree from Columbia College in 1859 and a LL.B. degree in 1861.

 Career

 Tooker's family was prominent as merchants in New York City with the firm Tooker, Mead & Company.
 The firm had been run by his parents families.
 Tooker was a lawyer, with an office at 23 Nassau Street in lower Manhattan, who was also known as a successful investor.